CarlosJMB/Deep-Reinforcement-Learning-for-Efficient-Digital-Pap-Smear-Analysis/README.md

 # Deep Reinforcement Learning for Efficient Digital Pap Smear Analysis

 ## Overview
-This paper proposes an automated screening for pap smear tests using Deep Reinforcement Learning, Deep learning techniques.
-The environment is generated using images retrived from Mendeley Reposiroty and using Open-AI-GYM API for the structure.
-The cell classifier model is  implemented using a pre-trained convolutional neural network, ResNet50,  this will allow us to obtain better results and a CNN with more accurate predictions when classify malignant cells that could lead to cervical cancer.
+This paper proposes an automated screening for pap smear tests using Deep Reinforcement Learning and deep learning techniques.
+The environment is generated using images retrieved from Mendeley Repository and using Open-AI-GYM API for the structure.
+The cell classifier model is  implemented using a pre-trained convolutional neural network, ResNet50,  this will allow us to obtain better results and a CNN with more accurate predictions when classifying malignant cells that could lead to cervical cancer.

 ## Requirements